The Lucky Onion takes over iconic racing pub The Hollow Bottom

 Revealing an exciting new addition to its family of properties, the newly renovated The Hollow Bottom in Guiting Power joins The Lucky Onion's collection of properties

 Following a sudden closure in the summer, long-serving landlord Hugh Kelly said The Hollow Bottom wouldn't be closed for long.
 And he was right.
 The Lucky Onion Group, owned by Jade and Julian Dunkerton, take over The Hollow Bottom, and promise it will continue to be the place for community and racing fans to celebrate during Cheltenham Race Week.
+The Hollow Bottom will open its doors on Monday, October 7 at midday.

 With leading trainers Nigel Twiston-Davies (his stables are up the road in Naunton), Jonjo O'Neil and Fergal O'Brian living close by, The Hollow Bottom is the place to be during Cheltenham Festival.